List of Broken Sky characters: Takami

 The eldest child of Banto and elder brother to Kia and Ryushi.
 Known for his greed and lust for power throughout the story, he often resorts to fighting dirty and cheating in order to obtain it.
 During their life at Osaka Stud, Takami often calls Ryushi "little brother", knowing full well the annoyance using such a nickname causes.

 He comes into conflict with the twins several times before gathering the strength to regain his honor before his siblings.
 In later books, it was revealed that he had actually betrayed his family and sided with King Macaan.
-Takami was also responsible for murdering his father, Banto during the attack on Osaka Stud.
+Takami was also responsible for murdering his father, Banto during the attack on Osaka Stud, an event Ryushi and Kia witnessed as they fled.
+During a fight against Ryushi, Takami loses an ear and attempts to kill Ryushi but is stopped from doing so.

 Banto

 Father of Ryushi, Kia, and Takami.
 Unknown to his children, he is the founder of Parakka, a secret rebel group against King Macaan.
 He sets the events of the story in motion by taking responsibility for the young Resonant, Elani, and bringing her to Osaka Stud for safekeeping.
 The promise he extracts from Ryushi, to protect Elani with his life, becomes a driving force in his son's life after the destruction of Osaka Stud.
+During the attack, Banto is executed by a soldier (his son Takami).